South Korean e-Sales - $1Trillion+

 A really interesting stat for those of you innovating in the software solutions arena, C2C sales ballooned over 20 percent to USD $10.9 billion so start thinking about platforms that can tap into that burgeoning activity, and make sure to implement responsive design for all those mobile devices in use there.

-You can talk to me about converting South Korean traffic at: firstname.lastname@example.org
+Talk to me about converting South Korean traffic.

 Color Psychology in Web Design